Pedestrian Accident Injuries

 - 2020: 25 deaths

-Likewise, the total number of pedestrian traffic crashes has deceased.
 In 2019, there were 387 pedestrian accidents.
-In 2020, that number decreased to 309.
+In 2022, that number decreased to 344.

 Related Post: Pedestrian Accidents Increasing in Delaware